 It’s the glorious time of year between swimming and building snowmen.
-It’s right in the middle of football games, parent-teacher conferences and school field trips to the pumpkin patch.
+It’s right in the middle of football games, parent-teacher conferences and trips to the pumpkin patch.
 It’s time for … fall break!
 Whether your kiddos get a full week off or only a few days, we want you to soak up every moment with your little ones by making memories exploring south-central Oklahoma.

 (Hopefully) the temperatures are slowly getting cooler and leaves are beginning to change.
 People say summer is the best time to be outdoors … but we have to disagree.
 Fall is the PERFECT time to explore nature’s beauty.
 Here are a few places we keep coming back to, year after year:

-few miles to the southwest of the CNRA is Oklahoma’s tallest waterfall – Turner Falls.
+A few miles to the southwest of the CNRA is Oklahoma’s tallest waterfall – Turner Falls.
 Mazeppa Thomas Turner discovered the falls in 1878 and it quickly became a national attraction to the likeness of the Grand Canyon.
 Turner Falls Park offers hiking trails, caves to explore and even a zipline!
 It’s a great place to visit year-round, but you’ll find special enjoyment in visiting this stunning site in autumn.

 If pumpkin patches are your game, Chickasaw Country is the name!
 Throughout south-central Oklahoma, there are many different pumpkin patches and mazes that are a fun way to spend fall break.
 Below are a few of our favorites:

 - Happy Day Farms Pumpkin Patch in Terral